 - Comes from a world-leading quality manufacturer with over a century of experience and innovative delivery technologies

-- Provides a more practical and effective way to complement your diet with vitamin C than traditional oral C or by inconvenient IV administration
+- Provides a more practical and effective way to complement your diet with vitamin C than traditional oral C

 Now you know why there’s little doubt in my mind why I believe Liposomal Vitamin C is a phenomenal and convenient way to complement your healthful diet with a vital nutrient your body needs.

 Don’t Fall Short in This Nourishing and Protective Antioxidant*